max-barry/google-drive-cms/Readme.md

 n.b.
 A blank field type will behave like a simple field.

 We are looking to add more in the future, including foreign key relationships between multiple sheets.
-Eval is a good stopgap for more complex data, as it can except raw JavaScript arrays or objects.
+Eval is a good stopgap for more complex data, as it can accept raw JavaScript arrays or objects.

 #### Content rows
 Each row beneath the field types will become an object within the JSON array sent to the designated API endpoint.
 These are the equivalent of a record within a traditional database.